Stillwater, Guysborough, Nova Scotia

 Stillwater is a small community near Sherbrooke, in the Municipality of the District of Saint Mary's Nova Scotia, Canada, with a population of about 150.

 Stillwater depends on its resources, such as fish, and on agriculture.
-Stillwater's beautiful surroundings attract tourists to the community.
+Stillwater's surroundings attract tourists to the community.

 The St. Mary's River runs through Stillwater.

 Stillwater has the largest population of wood turtles in the world.

 Stillwater has a lot of salmon pools to fish but the population of fish has gone down 10% since 1988.

 Babe Ruth frequently fished in Stillwater and stayed in its beautiful surroundings.

 Stillwater has the lands and forest station for Guysborough County.